 This is the essence of currency exchange.

-The currency exchange markets are the largest markets in the world.
+The currency exchange markets are day trading south africa.
 Everyday companies and banks exchange trillions of United States Dollars for other currencies in order to purchase the goods and services we all consume on a daily basis.
 So much currency is traded each day that the price of buying and selling currencies (known as the exchange rate) is in constant fluctuation.